 Angus Lennie's Flying Officer Archibald Ives, "The Mole", was based on Jimmy Kiddel, who was shot dead while trying to scale the fence.[24]

-The film is accurate in showing that only three escapees made home runs, although the people who made them differed from those in the film.
-The escape of Danny and Willie in the film is based on two Norwegians who escaped to Sweden, Per Bergsland and Jens Müller, while the escape of Royal Australian Air Force (RAAF) Flying Officer Sedgwick, "the Manufacturer", to Spain, was based on Dutchman Bram van der Stok.
+The film is accurate in showing only three escapees made home runs, although the people who made them differed from those in the film.
+The escape of Danny and Willie to Sweden is based on two Norwegians, Per Bergsland and Jens Müller, while the escape of Royal Australian Air Force (RAAF) Flying Officer Sedgwick, "the Manufacturer", to Spain, was based on Dutchman Bram van der Stok.
 James Coburn, an American, was cast in the role of Sedgwick who was an amalgamation of Flt Lt Albert Hake, an Australian serving in the RAF, the camp's compass maker, and Johnny Travis, the real manufacturer.

 Tilman 'Til Kiwe' Kiver played the German guard "Frick", who discovers the escape.
 Kiwe had been a German paratrooper officer who was captured and held prisoner at a POW camp in Colorado.
 He made several escape attempts, dyeing his uniform and carrying forged papers.
 He was captured in the St. Louis train station during one escape attempt.
 He won the Knight's Cross before his capture and was the cast member who had actually performed many of the exploits shown in the film.